 9. Beware the Flatterer

-A morning found a happy grasshopper singing away in a loud voice.
-He was interrupted by loud hoot.
+Once a morning found a happy grasshopper singing away in a loud voice.
+He was interrupted by a loud hoot.
 Startled, he slipped and fell from the branch.
 He hopped back up and looked around.
 He saw two large golden eyes in a hole in the trunk of the tree.
 He gulped and said, “Hello!
 Was that you?”

 The eyes slowly moved into the light.
 The eyes belonged to a large owl.
 It blinked in the sunlight and said, “I am sleepy after a long night of work.
 Could you please sing somewhere else?”

 The grasshopper replied, “No. I don’t think so.
 It’s not like you own the tree or the sunlight.
 You must learn to share.”

 The owl couldn’t see very well in the bright light and knew it wasn’t any good asking the grasshopper to stop singing.
 In a sweet voice, he said, “Well, since your voice is so sweet, and you insist on singing, let me offer you some warm tea.
 Your throat must be parched with so much singing.
 Come.
 Hop in.”

 The grasshopper was pleased with the owl’s praise.
 He hopped in.
 The owl promptly gobbled up the grasshopper and went back to bed.
 One must learn to distinguish between praise and flattery.